-So let’s do that—we’ll see what AI tells us to do.
-Then I’ll comment based on my experience in film school, Hollywood and now working as an independent filmmaker.
+So let’s take a look at what AI tells us about selecting a film school and then I’ll comment based on my personal experience in film school, working in Hollywood and now working as an independent filmmaker.
 We’ll also assume we’re talking about directing jobs.
-Not producing, camera, sound, etc.
+Not producing, camera, VFX, etc.

 Cool?
 First, a few basic industry statistics: